TomasMichal/Terminal-Tetris-in-Python/README.md

 # Terminal Tetris in Python

-In Linux install Python 3 and then run:
+In Linux install Python 3 and then run in terminal:

 python3 tetris.py